Pallavighxsh/clout/README.md

     -Related editorial content

 The text from these pages enriches your drafts with broader context.
-These exact links are stored in the serp_debug sheet so you always know the research sources.
+These enrich the final copy.

 ### 🚀 Installation (Short & Plain)